 Services provided by Council

-Council provides a weekly kerbside waste collection service, a fortnightly kerbside recycling collection service in Yass, Bowning, Binalong and Murrumbateman and operates a “Revolve” facility at both Murrumbateman and Yass transfer stations for recycling of bulky goods in good condition.
+Council provides a weekly kerbside waste collection service, a fortnightly kerbside recycling collection service in Yass, Bowning, Binalong and Murrumbateman and operates a “Revolve” facility at Yass Transfer Station for recycling of bulky goods in good condition.

 When Council introduced the kerbside recycling bins, the amount of waste going to landfill reduced by 44%.
 This is a terrific outcome for our local and regional environment, so make sure you use the recycling services available!